Continuous Kasteleyn theory for the bead model: Introduction and overview

 The probability measures $\mathbf{P}^{n,\ell}$ govern bead configurations on $\mathbb{R} \times \mathbb{Z}_n$, and are obtained from a scaling limit of $\mathbf{P}_n^{\beta,\theta_2,T}$ as the density of beads is sent to infinity.
 It is possible to study an alternative scaling limit, where the number $n$ of strings (rather than the density of beads per string) is sent to infinity, with the other parameters $\beta$ and $T$ fixed.
 The model that appears in the limit was studied by Metcalfe, Warren and O'Connell \cite{MOW} (see also \cite{metcalfethesis}).
 Taking $n \to \infty$ in the setting of Theorem \ref{thm:detnew} we obtain kernels of the form

 One can solve this contour integral explicitly by observing that there are poles at $w =0$ and at all $w = - \beta + 2 \pi \iota j, j \in \mathbb{Z}$ of modulus at most $T$.
 Ultimately, the parameter $T$ only affects the determinantal structure through the number $k$ of poles $|w| < T$ satisfying $\beta+w \in 2 \pi \iota \mathbb{Z}$.
-This number $k$ in turn coincides with the number of beads per string.
+This number~ $k$ in turn coincides with the number of beads per string.
 Thus there is a two-parameter family $\mathbf{P}^{\beta,k}$ of translation-invariant probability measures governing bead configurations on $[0,1) \times \mathbb{Z}$; $k$ is the number of beads per string and $\beta$ controls the tilt.
-The mixed correlation functions are given by determinants involving the kernels in \eqref{eq:MOWEQ}; c.f.\ \cite[Corollary 5.3]{MOW}.\\
+The mixed correlation functions are given by determinants involving the kernels in \eqref{eq:MOWEQ}; c.f.\ \cite[Corollary 5.3]{MOW}.
 We turn to discussing Kasteleyn theory and our continuous approach.
 Speaking informally, Kasteleyn theory is the art of writing partition functions as determinants.
 It was pioneered in the 1960s by Dutch physicist Pieter Kasteleyn to provide explicit formulas for partitions functions associated with various models in statistical physics \cite{kast1}, including for instance the number of ways of covering an $n \times n$ chessboard with $2 \times 1$ dominos.
 We also mention contemporaneous work of Temperley and Fisher \cite{TF}.
 The tools of (discrete) Kasteleyn theory have been immensely fruitful in recent decades \cite{CKP, KOS}, and continue to be used actively to this day.
 Introductions to the theory may be found in notes by Kenyon \cite{kenyon,kenyon2} and Toninelli \cite{toninelli}, as well as the recent book of Gorin \cite{gorin2021lectures}.